HL7/ebm/input/pagecontent/index.md

 A ComparativeEvidenceReportExpanded Profile was added to use ComparativeEvidenceReport as a base and add sections for 'Screened Group', 'Excluded Group', 'Baseline Measures', 'Participant Flow Measures', 'Baseline Characteristics', and 'Participant Flow'.

-The GuidelineRegistryRecord Profile was added with a base of Guideline.

 The Recommendation Profile was simplified to remove the Summary and Recommendation Specification sections.

 For Profiles of Evidence: